prtkgpt/questdb.io/docs/concept/storage-model.md

 To guarantee **atomicity**, each table maintains a `last_committed_record_count` in a separate file.
 By convention, any table reader will never read more records than `tx_count`.
 This enables the **isolation** property: where uncommitted data cannot be read.
-Since uncommitted data is appended directly to the table,
+Since uncommitted data is appended directly to the table, the transaction size is only limited by the available disk space.

 Once all data is appended, QuestDB `commit()` ensures that the `tx_count` is updated atomically both in multi-threaded and multi-process environments.
 It